 Developing the next cohort of African scientists with the Excell Programme

 The Excell Researcher and Leadership Development programme kicked off with the official launch event and the first experiential workshop in May 2018.
-Over four days, 20 participants from 6 carefully selected institutions in Sub-Saharan Africa shared ideas, researchers’ needs and career goals.
+Over four days, 20 participants from 6 carefully selected institutions in Africa shared ideas, researchers’ needs and career goals.

 “The aim of the Excell programme,” said Peter Dukes – AREF Deputy Director, “is to transform the research leadership capabilities of the Partner Institutions and their nominated Fellows so as to enhance the research capacity of global health in Africa for Africa.”

 The principal themes of the Excell programme are:

 1. The Researcher as Leader: led by Anthony Kasozi and Emma Mairs

 2. The Effective Researcher: led by Dr Hazel McCullough

 3. The Compelling Applicant: led by Dr Jane Kengeya-Kayondo